B2ORG/T6-B2SONG-PATCH/README.md

 # Contribution

-You can contribute to this project either passively, by reporting bugs, feature requests, new records (for leaderboard), or actively, by forking this repository to your own GitHub and opening a pull request with changes.
+You can contribute to this project either passively, by reporting bugs, feature requests, new records (for leaderboard), or actively, by forking this repository to your own GitHub and opening a pull request with changes (you will need [gsc-tool](https://github.com/xensik/gsc-tool) version 1.4 or higher to be able to compile the patch).
 Please do note, changes you add must align with Song Speedrunning ruleset, and also not break current features.